How DRIP Works

 DRIP only works reliably when your quarterly dividend income comfortably exceeds the share price.
 As a stock's price rises over time, the amount needed to buy even one share increases — and your quarterly dividend may eventually fall short.
 This is called price creep, and it's one of the most overlooked risks in a DRIP portfolio.

-Prospyr's DRIP Engine Simulator models your current position against the Fortress/Defended/At Risk/Broken coverage system — showing exactly how secure your reinvestment is at today's price and how much buffer you have before it breaks.
+Prospyr's DRIP Engine Simulator models your current position using a coverage ratio framework with Fortress Status, Defended, At Risk, and Broken bands — showing exactly how secure your reinvestment is at today's price and how much buffer you have before it breaks.

 Simulate Your DRIP Growth